SAP Business Technology Platform

 • ABAP environment: Used for creating ABAP cloud applications and extensions

-• SAP Analytics Cloud, embedded edition: Used for analyzing data from source systems
+• SAP Analytics Cloud: Used for analyzing data from source systems

 • SAP Build Apps: Used for low-code/no-code application development